certifaction/cli/README.md

 mode that exposes HTTP endpoints.

-In both cases, the CLI sits between the third party application and Certifaction API and will handle document signing, verification and revocation without leaking the document content outside the controlled IT infrastructure of the client.
+In both cases, the CLI sits between the third party application and the Certifaction API and will handle document signing, certification, verification and revocation without leaking the document content outside the controlled IT infrastructure of the client.